jordanparker6/newsanalyzer/README.md

 This library includes the following features:
 - A multi-threaded web-scraper implentation with an extendable interface.
 - A collection of web-scrapers for building up a market research corpus.
-- An NLP pipeline for analysing entities and sentiment.
+- An NLP pipeline for Named Entity Recognition, Entity Linking with Wikidata and Sentiment Analysis.
+- Feature extraction from Wikidata for linked entities.
 - A relational data store for storing scraped articles, named entities and sentiment.
 - A streamlit dashboard for interactive analysis and visualization.